 Carrier Partnerships: Given our unique specialty property focus and underwriting expertise, we are a carrier of choice for other insurance companies seeking a specialty property insurance partner in order to transfer certain classes of risk, satisfy insurance department mandatory offer requirements or provide a more comprehensive risk solution to their customers.
 As of December 31, 2018, we had partnerships with over twenty insurance companies.
 Several carriers invite us to provide a companion offer for residential earthquake insurance alongside their homeowners' insurance policy offerings.
 Other carriers will direct their captive agents to our online system so that they may quote, bind and issue policies directly.
 Finally, we offer assumed reinsurance arrangements to carriers whereby we assume up to 100% of the underlying risk for specific classes of business, typically Residential Earthquake, in exchange for a ceding commission.
-Our assumed reinsurance treaties represent risks that we would ordinarily underwrite on a primary basis and that fit well within our risk tolerance, however, the cedant either (i) has already written these policies or (ii) the cedant wants to issue the policies on their paper but not retain any of the risk and as such prefers an assumed reinsurance partnership.
+Our assumed reinsurance treaties represent risks that we would ordinarily underwrite on a primary basis and that fit well within our risk tolerance, however, the cedant either (i) has already written these policies or (ii) the cedant wants to issue the policies on their paper but not retain any of the risk.
 We believe that our carrier partnerships with sophisticated industry participants speak to the value and quality of our products, service offering and systems.
 Furthermore, carrier partnerships are a highly scalable distribution model as they enable us to tap into a sizable customer base and to quickly build scale in new markets.
-With all partnerships, we review pricing at the policy level to ensure that the risk characteristics of both new and assumed business are consistent with our underwriting of direct business.
+With all partnerships, we carefully ensure that the risk characteristics of both new and assumed business are consistent with our underwriting of direct business.
+Furthermore, we primarily maintain full claims authority or otherwise require the ceding carrier to retain a share of the risk.